Shepherd’s Pie is quintessential comfort food. All in one dish.

 This recipe is as beautiful as it is delicious.

-Oh my goodness, how we love homemade Shepherd’s Pie!
+Oh my goodness, how we love to make this amazing meat and potatoes casserole!

 The meat filling is loaded with vegetables and aromatics and comes together in about 20 minutes.